aws/aws-cdk-go/awscdk/awslambda/README.md

 * `lambda.Code.fromDockerBuild(path, options)` - use the result of a Docker build as code.
 The runtime code is expected to be located at `/asset` in the image and will be zipped and uploaded to S3 as an asset.
+* `lambda.Code.fromCustomCommand(output, command, customCommandOptions)` -
+  supply a command that is invoked during cdk synth.
+That command is meant to direct the generated code to output (a zip file or a directory), which is then used as the code for the created AWS Lambda.

 The following example shows how to define a Python function and deploy the code from the local directory `my-lambda-handler` to it: